marketmuse/editor/README.md

 ## Decorations api

 Decorations are a type of text-level formatting that computes at render time based on the content.
-It allows you to implement things like search highlighting.
-MMS editor allows you to implement your own **highlight rules**, and provide your own React Components to wrap around the text that matches your rule.
+It is useful for implement things that requires dynamic highlighting, such as search or syntax highlighting.
+MMS editor allows you to implement your own **highlight rules**, and apply styles to or provide your own React Components to wrap around the text that matches your rule. `editor` function accepts `decorations`, an array of configuration objects.

-### config
+### config objects

-`MMSEditor` component accepts the prop `decoratiors`, an array of configuration for a decorator that accepts the following props:

 * **id** *(string)*
 * **transform** *(function( text: string ) -> string )* - Receives the text chunk that'll be matched with (note: that is **not** the full corpus, it'll receive each leaf node of type `text`, so one chunk at a time).
 Return new value to transform the text to match with before attempting to match.
 This is useful for things like making the text lowercase.